-Cash dividends received from subsidiaries and recorded in Cash Flow from Operating Activities in the Condensed Statement of Cash Flows were \$104.9 million for the year ended December 31, 2017.
-No cash dividends were received for the year ended December 31, 2016 and for the period April 24, 2015 through December 31, 2015.
+Cash dividends received from subsidiaries and recorded in Cash Flow from Operating Activities in the Condensed Statement of Cash Flows were \$426.1 million and \$104.9 million for the year ended December 31, 2018 and 2017, respectively.
+No cash dividends were received for the year ended December 31, 2016.